 A Proper Micro Fiber Towel

 A towel is an essential thing to have for an adventure or budget traveler.
 You don’t get towels in most Backpacker hostels.
-Micro Fiber towels take almost no space, are light and dry easy so that they won’t get moldy and start smelling.
+Micro Fiber towels take almost no space, are light, and dry easily so that they won’t get moldy and start smelling.
+Light Quick Dry Micro Fiber Towel

 Good quality combination locks